-It is recommended that when repairs, defects or maintenance items have been identified interested parties make appropriate enquiries in order to satisfy themselves of potential costs and the extent of the works required prior to submitting a legal offer to purchase.
+It is recommended that where repairs, defects or maintenance items have been identified, particularly categorised as a 2 or 3, interested parties make appropriate enquiries in order to satisfy themselves of potential costs and the extent of the works required prior to submitting a legal offer to purchase.

 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include the kitchen/livingroom layout.
+Alterations noted at the time of our inspection include the creation of the shower room and internal kitchen.
+It seems reasonable to assume that these alterations were carried out more than 20 years ago.